Iv4e12/Stardance-WebOS/README.txt

 - So many windows...
 Spawn as many independent windows as you want!
 - Interactive Terminal: A functional Konsole!
 - Clock!
 A real-time clock.
-- Wallpaper Engine: Switch between 4 different wallpapers by using the Switch Wallpapers app!

 Konsole commands
 Open the terminal and try these cmds: